W. C. Fields: Final years

 Fields fraternized at his home with actors, directors and writers who shared his fondness for good company and good liquor.
 John Barrymore, Gene Fowler, and Gregory La Cava were among his close friends.
 On March 15, 1941, while Fields was out of town, Christopher Quinn, the two-year-old son of his neighbors, actor Anthony Quinn and his wife Katherine DeMille, drowned in a lily pond on Fields's property.
 Grief-stricken over the tragedy, he had the pond filled in.

 Fields had a substantial library in his home.
 Although a staunch atheist—or perhaps because of it—he studied theology and collected books on the subject.
 According to a popular story (possibly apocryphal, according to biographer James Curtis), actor Thomas Mitchell caught Fields reading a Bible.
 Mitchell asked what he was doing, and Fields replied, "Looking for loopholes."

 In a 1994 episode of the Biography television series, Fields's 1941 co-star Gloria Jean recalled her conversations with Fields at his home.
 She described him as kind and gentle in personal interactions, and believed he yearned for the family environment he never experienced as a child.

 During the 1940 presidential campaign, Fields authored a book, Fields for President, with humorous essays in the form of a campaign speech.
 Dodd, Mead and Company published it in 1940, with illustrations by Otto Soglow.
-In 1971, when Fields was seen as an anti-establishment figure, Dodd, Mead issued a reprint, illustrated with photographs of the author.
+The book was only mildly successful, and Fields was disappointed when the publishers decided against printing a second edition.
+In 1971, when Fields was seen as an anti-establishment figure, Dodd, Mead issued a reprint, minus the Soglow cartoons and now illustrated with photographs of author Fields.

 Fields's film career slowed considerably in the 1940s.
-His illnesses confined him to brief guest film appearances.
+His declining health made studios and producers reluctant to insure him for feature-length productions, so he was now confined to brief guest appearances.
 An extended sequence in 20th Century-Fox's Tales of Manhattan (1942) was cut from the original release of the film and later reinstated for some home video releases.
-The scene featured a temperance meeting with society people at the home of a wealthy society matron Margaret Dumont, in which Fields discovers that the punch has been spiked, resulting in drunken guests and a very happy Fields.
+The scene featured a temperance meeting with society people at the home of a wealthy society matron, Margaret Dumont, in which Fields discovers that the punch has been spiked, resulting in drunken guests and a very happy Fields.